David E. Sanger: Works

 Sanger's second book Confront and Conceal: Obama's Secret Wars and Surprising Use of American Power (2012) is an account of how Obama has dealt with those challenges, relying on innovative weapons (such as UAVs and cyberwarfare, such as Operation Olympic Games) and reconfigured tools of American power.

-In 2016 General James Cartwright, then the retired Vice Chairman of the Joint Chiefs of Staff, pleaded guilty to making false statements in connection with the unauthorized disclosure of classified information, some of which appeared in one of the two books by David Sanger.
+In 2016, General James Cartwright, then the retired Vice Chairman of the Joint Chiefs of Staff, pleaded guilty to making false statements in connection with the unauthorized disclosure of classified information about the military use of the Stuxnet computer worm on the Natanz nuclear enrichment facility, some of which appeared in Confront and Conceal.

-Sanger's 2018 book is The Perfect Weapon: War, Sabotage, and Fear in the Cyber Age.
+The Perfect Weapon: War, Sabotage, and Fear in the Cyber Age was published in 2018.

+New Cold Wars: China's Rise, Russia's Invasion, and America's Struggle to Defend the West was published in 2024.

+Personal life

+In June 1987, Sanger married his former Harvard classmate Sherill Ann Leonard in a non-denominational ceremony in the Memorial Church of Harvard University.